Particles

 Coarse-fine deposition

-The input argument a_coarseFineDeposition determines how coarse-fine deposition is handled.
+The input argument a_coarseFineDeposition determines how deposition near the coarse-fine deposition is handled.
 Refinement boundaries introduce additional complications in the deposition scheme due to

 1. Fine-grid particles whose deposition clouds hang over the refinement boundary and onto the coarse level.